Ukraine war and refugee crisis

 On 1 April 2022, MSF began running a two-carriage ‘medical train’ to evacuate patients in serious-but-stable conditions to safety.
 Shortly after, we built a second and more highly-medicalised train, capable of providing intensive care for critical patients.

-The train takes patients from overburdened Ukrainian hospitals close to active frontlines to hospitals with more capacity that are further away from the fighting.
+The train took patients from overburdened Ukrainian hospitals close to active frontlines to hospitals with more capacity that are further away from the fighting.

 We also currently have 15 ambulances capable of transporting those in critical condition.
 Due to a shift in the war's dynamic, where patients stay in eastern Ukraine, rather than being referred to the west, our activities using the train have wound down.